ferrocene/criticalup/README.md

       Update this test to match the correct version (`X.Y.Z`).
     - [CHANGELOG.md](./CHANGELOG.md): Make `[Unreleased]` the correct version (`[X.Y.Z]`).
 Add correct links metadata at the bottom.
-- Run `cargo test --workspace` and `cargo clippy --workspace --tests --locked -- -Dwarnings` to make sure there no failures.
+- Run `cargo test` and `cargo clippy --tests --locked -- -Dwarnings` to make sure there no failures.
 - Commit and push this branch and open a PR against `main`, on GitHub.
 - Wait for approval(s) from reviewer(s).